-- 1. If you are already logged into NovaCloud Services and have remaining NovaFold licenses, skip to Step 2.
-Otherwise, log in as follows: - a.
-Open the NovaCloud Services view using any of the following menu commands or keyboard shortcuts.
-Note that some commands are only available if a protein sequence document is active. - Modeling > Protein Structure Prediction > Connect to NovaCloud Services. - File > New NovaCloud Prediction. - View > NovaCloud Services > Connect to NovaCloud Services. - Ctrl+Alt+N (Windows) or Option+Cmd+N (Macintosh). - · Using a link in The Welcome Screen. - b.
-Enter the email and password for your DNASTAR account.
-If desired, check the Remember me box to prevent being prompted for a password each time.
-Then press Log in. - 2.
-Launch the NovaFold wizard by doing either of the following: - Choose Modeling > Protein Structure Prediction > New NovaFold Prediction. - From the NovaCloud Services view, press the NovaFold button. - 3.
+- If you are not currently logged into NovaCloud Services, open the NovaCloud Services view and log in.
+If you are already logged in, you can skip ahead and launch the NovaFold wizard by doing any of the following: - From the Welcome screen, click Structure Prediction on the left and then New protein structure with NovaFold on the right. - Choose Modeling > Protein Structure Prediction > New NovaFold Prediction. - From the NovaCloud Services view, press the NovaFold button. - From the Predictions view, use the small black triangle in the top-left corner to choose NovaFold. - 2.
 Follow the steps in the three NovaFold wizard screens.
-Options, Sequences, and Submit. - 4.
+Options, Sequences, and Submit. - 3.
 Use View > NovaCloud Services > Predictions to monitor run status and open or download predictions from within the Predictions view.
 NovaFold results can be opened on any computer running Protean 3D 12.1 and higher; a NovaFold license is not required to view results.